 A CONFIDENCE INTERVAL then is a range of values (i.e. values derived from sample information) that we think covers or contains the true parameter.
-Yahoo News reported that the "margin of error" for getting information on groups on the internet was about 2% for adult internet users.
-This suggests a range around the sample statistic of 82% to 86% as the current percentage who get information on groups from the internet.
-This interval is supposed to cover or contain the internet's true percentage.
-This plus or minus 2% is the same as plus or minus 2 Standard Errors and is the way the media expresses results from polls.
-What they are saying is that they were "95% confident that the interval 82% to 86% covers the true percentage of internet users who get information on groups from the web".
+Yahoo News reported that the "margin of error" for all Los Angeles residents is + and -3 percentage points.
+This suggests a range around the sample statistic of 47% to 53% as the percentage of residents who believe race relations have improved.
+This interval of 47% to 53% is supposed to "cover" or "contain" the true percentage among Los Angeles Residents.
+This plus or minus 3% is the same as plus or minus 2 Standard Errors and is the way the media expresses results from polls.
+What they are saying is that they were "95% confident that the interval 47% to 53% covers or contains the true percentage of all Los Angeles residents who think race relations have improved.

-In our other examples then, we are "95% confident that the interval 36% to 42% covers the true percentage of rate the economy positively"
+In our other examples then, we are "95% confident that the interval 36% to 42% covers the true percentage of rate the economy positively" and we are "95% confident that the interval 30% to 42% covers the true percentage of African Americans who think race relations in Los Angeles have improved"

-The figures 84% plus or minus 2% (etc) are confidence intervals for the population percentage and they are calculated from sample percentages and sample standard deviations.
+The figures 50% plus or minus 3% (etc) are confidence intervals for the population percentage and they are calculated from sample percentages and sample standard deviations.
 Up until now, we've been in a situation where we know exactly what the "box" looks like, now we don't, but we have samples which can reveal "the truth" (i.e. the parameter).